thinhlh/Flutter-Bloc-Scratch/README.md

 # Flutter-Bloc-Scratch

-A Flutter counter application implement the Bloc pattern from scratch
+A Flutter counter application implement the Bloc pattern from scratch.